muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 ### RDS Database Creation

-Go to AWS Management Console and use Find Services to search for RDS
+1. Go to `AWS Management Console` and use Find `Services` to search for `RDS`

-Click Create database button
+2. Click Create database button

-Select PostgreSQL
+3. Select `PostgreSQL`

-In Templates, check the Free tier box.
+4. In `Templates`, check the `Free tier box`.

-Scroll down to Settings.
+5. Scroll down to Settings.

-Set DB Instance identifier to multi-docker-postgres
+6. Set `DB Instance identifier` to `multi-docker-postgres`

-Set Master Username to postgres
+7. Set `Master Username` to `postgres`

-Set Master Password to postgrespassword and confirm.
+8. Set `Master Password` to `postgrespassword` and confirm.

-Scroll down to Connectivity.
-Make sure VPC is set to Default VPC
+9. Scroll down to Connectivity.
+Make sure `VPC` is set to `Default VPC`

-Scroll down to Additional Configuration and click to unhide.
+10. Scroll down to Additional Configuration and click to unhide.

-Set Initial database name to fibvalues
+11. Set Initial database name to `fibvalues`

-Scroll down and click Create Database button
+12. Scroll down and click Create Database button

-ElastiCache Redis Creation
+### `ElastiCache Redis` Creation

 Go to AWS Management Console and use Find Services to search for ElastiCache